tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 		* they will not detect when the outer function assigns its variables
 		* mutable reference types are mutable
 #### Static functions
+* declared as static: `static func add(x,y): return x+y`
+* They do not have access to `self` or any instance members
+* static variables and static constructor are covered elsewhere in this doc

 ### Statements and control flow